mvigneshwar7780-byte/vijju.bokking/README.md

 A movie ticket booking platform — BookMyShow-shaped — built as a reference implementation.
 FastAPI + PostgreSQL 18 + React.

+The **user-visible brand is `vijju.booking`** (header, tab title, footer).
+Everything internal — this directory, the Python package, the database, the `cineai.*` browser storage keys, the `@cineai.example` demo accounts — is still CineAI.
+That split is deliberate; the storage keys in particular are load-bearing and renaming them would sign out every existing session.

 The interesting part is not the CRUD.
 It is that **two people can never be sold the same seat**, and that is enforced by the database and proven by tests that fail when the guarantee is removed.